Euvaz/GitOps-Home/README.md

 ## 💣 Rebuild counter: 10

 How many times I've had to nuke and re-build my cluster, either due to hardware failure or hasty updating.

-## 🤝 Thanks

-I sincerely appreciate all the past, present, and future guidance and advice from those who helped make this possible.
-I would also like to thank those that contributed to the projects being used within this repository.